gtumedei/irs-project/docs/report.md

 - Turns right with a probability of 3.33%, if it hasn't turned in the last `TURN_DELAY` milliseconds
 - Proceeds straight otherwise

-If an obstacle is detected at a shorter distance than `HIGH_DISTANCE`, the robot switches to obstacle avoidance mode, which consists of the following steps:
+If an obstacle is detected at a shorter distance than `AVOID_DISTANCE`, the robot switches to obstacle avoidance mode, which consists of the following steps:
 1. The robot randomly chooses a direction and turns toward it with the `turn` function, until no obstacle is detected
-2. If, while turning, the distance to the obstacle gets reduced even further, going below `LOW_DISTANCE`, then it means the chosen direction was probably wrong, so the robot tries turning in the opposite one to avoid the imminent collision.
+2. If, while turning, the distance to the obstacle gets reduced even further, going below `CRITICAL_DISTANCE`, then it means the chosen direction was probably wrong, so the robot tries turning in the opposite one to avoid the imminent collision.
 This can only happen once per obstacle

 <!-- Add flowchart -->